aalopez76/aalopez76.github.io/_projects/code.md

 ### Phase 1: Descriptive Schema (Fundamental Queries)
 - **Table Exploration**: Identify the available tables and the variables they contain.
+- **Business Overview**: Quantify the total number of customers, products, and employees.
+- **Customer Financial Profile**: Analyze the average, maximum, and minimum credit limit of customers.

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/Exploration.ipynb" | relative_url %}